Sahajdhari

-A sahajdhari or sehajdhari(Punjabi: ਸਹਜਧਾਰੀ (Gurmukhi); meaning "spiritual state of equilibrium adopter") is an uninitiated Sikh.
+A sahajdhari or sehajdhari (ਸਹਜਧਾਰੀ (Gurmukhi); meaning "spiritual state of equilibrium adopter") is an uninitiated Sikh.
+Another early term is Khulasa, as opposed to the Khalsa.
 A Sahajdhari adheres to the principles of Sikhism and the teachings of the Sikh Gurus but may not wear all of the Five Symbols of Sikhism.
 For example, Sahajdhari Sikhs often wear a kara, but many of them cut their hair (kesh).

 Despite it being instructed by Guru Gobind Singh for Sikhs to become Amritdhari during the formation of the Khalsa, in modern times, particularly in the western world some Sikhs have chosen to cut their hair or beard.

 According to the Delhi Sikh Gurdwaras Act of 1971 and the Shiromani Gurdwara Parbandhak Committee, a Sahajdhari Sikh can be regarded as a Sikh.
 However, they cannot claim to be an Amritdhari Sikh and must raise their children within the Sikh faith.

 Etymology

 Sahajdhari is a compound word consisting of the two words sahaj and dhari.
 In Sanskrit and other Indo-Aryan languages, the words Sahaj means "spiritual state of equilibrium" and dhari means "adopter".